tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 5 Tue 6/10/25
-We continue a ToDoList demo and explore ways to access state of parent and/or child components We also look closely at the Javascript needed to implement this app.
+We design and build a ToDoList demo in VScode together using AI prompts and explore ways to access state of parent and/or child components We also look closely at the Javascript needed to implement this app.
+We'll have the todo list be one of several screens.

-We have every synchronous student give a short description of their idea for their final app, and a quick demo of what they have now.
+We have every student give a short description of their idea for their final app, and what they plan on completing by Monday.
+Synchronous students present projects in person.

-All students give demos of the current version of their final projects and discuss what the final version should be.

-Everyone will comment on each project, give suggestions for how it could be improved, and think about which aspects could be incorporated into your own project
+Everyone will comment on each project, give suggestions for how it could be improved, and think about which aspects could be incorporated into your own project.

+In the second half of the class we'll show how the useContext hook works to provide global variables for a multiscreen app.

 ### Lesson 6 Wed 6/11/25

-We begin by working on a Pomodoro app and we show how to create an intial version using LLMs.

 We continue our discussion of useEffect but with a more real API giving the weather [https://api.weather.gov/points/42.3,-71.1](https://api.weather.gov/points/42.3,-71.1)